 To all providers and other clinical team members working day and night to care for their patients, either in person or remotely, thank you from the entire Lightbeam team.
 We have created a COVID-19 resources page on our website that contains various official communications that we are continuing to update as new information is made available.
 Please feel free to contact me at firstname.lastname@example.org to discuss any of the telehealth and CCM information further.

-Jessica Scruton, BSN, RN, CCM is the Director of Clinical Transformation at Lightbeam.
+Jessica Scruton, BSN, RN, CCM is the VP of Clinical Transformation at Lightbeam.